getify/Functional-Light-JS/apC.md

 * `R.partial(..)` takes all of its subsequent arguments (beyond the function) as a single array.

 * Because Ramda is using loose currying, we don't need to use `R.uncurryN(..)` to get a `printIf(..)` that takes both its arguments.
-If we did, it would look like `R.uncurryN( 2, .. )` wrapped around the `R.partial(..)` call; but, that's not necessary.
+If we did, it would look like `R.uncurryN( 2, .. )` wrapped around the `R.partial(..)` call; but that's not necessary.

 Ramda is a very popular and powerful library.
 It's a really good place to start if you're practicing adding FP to your code base.

 ## Lodash/fp (4.17.4)

 Lodash is one of the most popular libraries in the entire JS ecosystem.
-They publish an "FP friendly" version of their API as ["lodash/fp"](https://github.com/lodash/lodash/wiki/FP-Guide).
+They publish an "FP-friendly" version of their API as ["lodash/fp"](https://github.com/lodash/lodash/wiki/FP-Guide).

 In Chapter 9, we looked at composing standalone list operations (`map(..)`, `filter(..)`, and `reduce(..)`).
 Here's how we could do it with "lodash/fp":